My entire day now revolves around my mom.

 She could barely find the words to utter a complete sentence

-simply give up and stare into space,
+and most times would simply give up and stare into space,

 her mind caught in a web of thoughts that couldn't find their way to her voice without getting all tangled.